Ayman169/Tinkerbell-and-the-lost-treasure/README.md

 # Tinkerbell-and-the-lost-treasure
-Help Tink collet the treasure from space
+Help Tink collect the treasure from space